Lost-Outpost/outlander/CONFIGURATION.md

 ### Character Presets

-Septimus includes mod that contains a few character presets, and you can also copy presets you download from the [Septimus Character Presets Discord thread](https://discord.com/channels/773659452392865792/952965520083275796) to load when creating new characters.
+The Path includes mod that contains a few character presets, and you can also copy presets you download from the [The Path Character Presets Discord thread](https://discord.com/channels/773659452392865792/952965520083275796) to load when creating new characters.

 The presets mod is here: